taocpp/PEGTL/doc/Getting-Started.md

    return 0;
 }
 ```
+For more information see [Grammar Analysis](Grammar-Analysis.md).

 ## Tracer

-One of the most basic tools when developing a grammar is a tracer that prints every step of a parsing run.
+A fundamental tool used when developing a grammar is a tracer that prints every step of a parsing run, thereby showing exactly which rule was attempted to match where, and what the result was.
-The PEGTL provides a tracer that will print to stderr, as well as allowing users to write their own tracers to output other formats.
+The PEGTL provides a tracer that will print to `stderr`, and of course allows users to write their own tracers with custom output formats.

 ```c++
 #include <tao/pegtl.hpp>